-- 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75mm and 90mm thick over an area of at least 40000mm2. - 14.6.3 The two further areas of padding for the driver's head must be positioned directly alongside each side of his helmet.
-The upper surfaces of these areas of padding must be at least as high as the survival cell over their entire length.
+- 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75mm and 90mm thick over an area of at least 40000mm2.
+If necessary, and only for driver comfort, an additional piece of padding no greater than 10mm thick may be attached to this headrest provided it is made from a similar material which incorporates a low friction surface. - 14.6.3 Whilst he is seated normally the two further areas of padding for the driver's head must be positioned directly alongside and above the lower edge of his crash helmet. - Each of these must cover an area greater than 25000mm2 when viewed from the side of the car and be no less than 95mm thick, this minimum thickness being maintained to the upper edges of the survival cell and over their entire length.
+The minimum thickness will be assessed perpendicular to the car centre line but a 10mm radius may be applied along their upper inboard edges. - If necessary, and only for driver comfort, an additional piece of padding no greater than 10mm thick may be attached to these headrests provided they are made from a similar material which incorporates a low friction surface. - 14.6.4 Forward of the side areas of padding further cockpit padding must be provided on each side of the cockpit rim.

-Each area of padding must be between 95mm and 105mm thick over an area of at least 25000mm2 and may have a radius of 10mm along it's upper inboard edge.
-When calculating their area, any part which is greater than 95mm thick and which lies between the front face of the rear area of padding and the forward most part of the driver's helmet whilst he is seated normally, will be taken into account (area 'B' in Drawing 4).
-The thickness will be measured perpendicular to the car centre line.

-14.6.4 Forward of the side areas of padding further cockpit padding must be provided on each side of the cockpit rim.
 The purpose of the additional padding is to afford protection to the driver's head in the event of an oblique frontal impact and must therefore be made from the same material as the other three areas of padding.